 The Master Debt Resolution permits DART to issue Additional Senior Lien Obligations without notice to Holders and without their consent, if the Authority can satisfy the financial tests and limitations contained in the Master Debt Resolution.
 DART must also satisfy any limitations contained in Supplemental Resolutions and in Credit Agreements in order to issue any Senior Lien Obligations.
+See

-The financial tests that apply to future issues of Additional Senior Lien Obligations require the Authority to demonstrate an ability to pay the Series 2020B Bonds and such future Obligations based on economic forecasts of future economic conditions.
-Those forecasts do not and cannot guarantee that DART will receive Gross Sales Tax Revenues, and other Pledged Revenue, at the times and in the amounts required to pay all of its Obligations, including the Series 2020B Bonds, when and as due and payable.
+"THE BONDS - Outstanding and Additional Parity Obligations."
+Except for the 2020E RRIF Bonds, the Authority does not expect to issue Additional Senior Lien Obligations for new money purposes within the next 12 months.
+However, the Authority will monitor market conditions and may issue Additional Senior Lien Obligations within the next 6 months to refund Outstanding Senior Lien Obligations for debt service savings to the extent opportunities arise as authorized by the Twenty-First Supplemental Debt Resolution.
+The financial tests that apply to future issues of Additional Senior Lien Obligations require the Authority to demonstrate an ability to pay the Bonds and such future Obligations based on economic forecasts of future economic conditions.
+Those forecasts do not and cannot guarantee that DART will receive Gross Sales Tax Revenues, and other Pledged Revenue, at the times and in the amounts required to pay all of its Obligations, including the Bonds, when and as due and payable.